TeamNCMC/histoquant/docs/guide-pipeline.md

 ## Usage
 !!! tip
-    Remember that this is merely an example pipeline, you can shortcut it at any points, as long as you end up with TSV files following the [requirements](guide-prepare-qupath.md#qupath-requirements) for `histoquant`.
+    Remember that this is merely an example pipeline, you can shortcut it at any points, as long as you end up with TSV files following the [requirements](guide-prepare-qupath.md#qupath-requirements) for `cuisto`.

 1. [Create](guide-qupath-objects.md#qupath-project) a QuPath project.
 2. [Register](guide-register-abba.md) your images on an atlas with ABBA and export the registration back to QuPath.